mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 For the testing section please refer to TESTING.md file.

-## **_Bugs and fixes_*
+## **_Bugs and fixes_**

+### **_Wishlist app_**

+I run in many issues when writing the wishlist app.
+The main issue was the functionality to add to the wishlist a product.
+After debugging the `add_to_wishlist` view with tutoring a few times came clear that the issue was the way the model is designed.
+My itention was to create a wishlist and then via the `WishlistItem` part of the model to add this products to the wishlist.
+At the moment what is happening is that every time a user adds a product to the wishlist a new wishlist is created with one product attached.
+This is not what my initial idea was.
+Because I found it hard to implement this functionality I have decided to keep the wishlist app as it is to give the User a viable product.
+I understand that this is not the best route to take but I will implement the functionality as I will try to implement a many to many relationship in the model for the product field.
+ADD MENTOR COMMENTS

+### **_Other bags and fixes_**
-* Due to some of my products having numbers and other product having sizes and other product having no sizing and no numbers, I had a problem with my cart.view.py where I could not work out the right looping methods to adjust the bags.
+* Due to some of my products having numbers and other product having sizes and other product having no sizing and no numbers, I had a problem with my `cart.view.py` where I could not work out the right looping methods to adjust the bags.
 After trying a few different methods and with the help of tutoring I have manage to create all the functions with consistent "if statements".

 * When updating products via cart I had an issue with the product that are shoes which has a number.
-When adding the product to the cart everything is correct but If I update the shoes in the cart the value for number doesn't show and also N/A doesn't show.
+When adding the product to the cart everything is correct but If I update the shoes in the cart the value for number doesn't show and also N/A doesn't show up in the info message box.
 At the end with tutoring we discovered that the issue was in the cart.html specifically an issue with the variable used.

 * At checkout Stripe payment where the card details need to be entered, the postcode area let input a number indefinitely without stopping after the 5th digit.
 I cannot find a solution to this but it does not cause any issue for the payment.
 The event in the Stripe dashboard is flagged as succeeded and also the order is saved in the admin panel.
 After fixing the issue with gitpod this problem has disappeared.
 Now the postcode area input accepts only 5 numbers.